HallofFamer/Lox2/README.md

 Below are the features planned for future versions of Lox2, the list is subject to change but it gives a basic idea of the future directions of this project.

-For a list of implemented features, please see the change logs in /notes directory.
+For a list of implemented features, please see [CHANGELOG.md](https://github.com/HallofFamer/Lox2/blob/master/notes/CHANGELOG.md).

 ### Lox2 v2.1.0(next version)
 - Extend parser with infinite lookahead, allowing qualified names to be used for function/method signature, class/trait declaration and catch statement.